 1. Hike around Elm Creek Park Reserve – over 4,900 acres!

-2. Head over to the Shoppes at Arbor Lakes in the summer for Summer Faire – free music and entertainment on select Thursday nights.
+2. Head over to the Shoppes at Arbor Lakes throughout the summer for a variety of concerts and music event series.

 3. Snap some pics and enjoy the beautiful and mind-boggling 3D chalk murals at Chalkfest at Arbor Lakes!